JamBrain/JamBrain/README.md

 ludumdare
 =========

 The new Ludum Dare website (Project: LD2015).
-Currently,
+Currently, it is NOT live on ludumdare.com.

 This is the LIVE WEBSITE code, as customized for ludumdare.com by the Ludum Dare web team.